rochaotto/rochaotto/README.md

 ### Hi there! 👋 This is my profile!

-- 🌱 I’m currently learning learning front-end and back-end technologies e.g. HTML5, CSS3, JS, JAVA, SPRING.
-But, focused on front-end and java
+- 🌱 I’m currently learning front-end and back-end technologies e.g. HTML5, CSS3, JS, Java, Spring.
+But, focused on front-end and Java.
 - 👯 I am looking to collaborate in development teams, in order to gain experience and learning.
 - 📫 How to reach me: links below! ⬇️